anyamh12/sf-crime-data-story/README.md

 * In the 'Rows' section, *'the analysis neighborhood'* column was selected in descending order and sorted by COUNTA of Incident Reports
 * In the 'Values' section, *'Incident Reports'* column was inputted and summarized by COUNTA
 * the number of incidents by neighborhood
-* Since the original dataset did not include an "Incident Month" header, it was created in the next open coloumn, I used '=TEXT(C2,"MMM")' which input the months the crime was commited from the "Incident Date" Column.
+* Since the original dataset did not include an "Incident Month" header, it was created in the next open column, I used '=TEXT(C2,"MMM")' which input the months the crime was committed from the "Incident Date" Column.
 * Inputted *'Incident Months'* in the 'Rows' section, ordered by descending and sorted by COUNTA of Incident Number
 * In the 'Values' section, *'Incident Number'* was summarized by COUNTA

-The charts summarize large amounts of information in a way that us easier to understand than reading thousdands of individual records.
+The charts summarize large amounts of information in a way that is easier to understand than reading thousands of individual records.

 ## Limitations